factor18/flo/README.md

 A workflow node can be represented as %Node{ module: Virta.Core.Workflow, id: 1, ref: "adder" } Notice the :ref property.
 It refers to the registered workflow with the name adder.

-Lets see a code example for a complex worflow which invokes other workflows:
+Lets see a code example for a complex workflow which invokes other workflows:

 ```elixir
 alias Virta.Node